• Skip to primary navigation

 Chicken Wings

-• Pat the wings dry with a paper towel.
+- Pat the wings dry with a paper towel.
 Sprinkle the skin with salt.
-Place in the refrigerator uncovered for about eight hours to dry brine.
+Place in the refrigerator uncovered for at least eight hours and up to 24 hours to dry brine.

 Notes